Photography by Jennifer Glover

-Today, Jenn of Carolina Girl Cooks, and I have teamed up again to bring you this DELICIOUS 100% whole 30 approved goodness that you are going to want to make note of.
+Today, my dear friend, Jenn and I have teamed up again to bring you this DELICIOUS 100% whole 30 approved goodness that you are going to want to make note of.
 Bookmark this post or pin it to your recipes board on Pinterest for easy access.
 Make your grocery list now and add this simple cheap ingredients to the list!

 With winter upon us, there is nothing more comforting than a warm bowl of chili and I PROMISE, you will love this recipe as much as I do!